syncfusion-content/windowsforms-docs/WindowsForms/SfCalendar/navigation.md

 # Navigation

-By default, Calendar displays the month view.
-Users can move from current month to previous or next month in the Calendar control by clicking navigation buttons in the header and also can move from month view to other views (Year, Decade, Century) to select the dates from other year or decade by click the header text of Calendar.
+By default, the calendar displays the month view.
+You can move from current month to previous or next month in the calendar control by clicking navigation buttons in the header, and also you can move from month view to other views (year, decade, century) to select the dates from other year or decade by click the header text of the calendar.

 ## Different views

-Calendar supports month, year, decade, century views and provides intuitive interface through which user can navigate and quickly select dates.
+Calendar supports month, year, decade, and century views and provides intuitive interface through which you can navigate and quickly select dates.

 ![](navigation-images/allview.png)

 ![](navigation-images/allview1.png)

-User can choose the required view options in calendar by `ViewMode` property. the below code illustrates how to show only year and decade views in calendar.
+You can choose the required view options in the calendar by the `ViewMode` property.
+The following code illustrates how to show year and decade views in the calendar.

 {% tabs %}